sajidhamdard/learnjavascript/Exercises/exercise-11.md

 Write a JavaScript function to count the occurrence of a substring in a string.

 ```
-"My name is wecode academy and my friend name is Arun Kumar."
+"My name is allen academy and my friend name is Arun Kumar."

 find count of 'is' in this word is 2.
 ```